 CV

-Since joining the Technion I have established a research effort in the areas of surface science and thin films.
+Since joining the Technion in 1991, in parallel to teaching and during the years involved in the Technion managements at nearly all levels including Head of department, Dean and Deputy Vice President, I have established a research effort in the areas of surface science and thin films.
 My research activities can be dived into two main groups: (A) Basic research supported by science foundation agencies and (B) applied research supported by industry.
+Below I shortly elaborate on my research activities solely.

-The basic research carried out in my laboratory can be divided into the following subjects: chemical and physical properties of diamond surfaces; interaction of low energy ions, electrons and photons with diamond, electron emission from diamond surfaces; nucleation and growth of diamond film; and nano-crystalline diamond films.
+The basic research carried out in my laboratory can be divided into the following subjects: chemical and physical properties of diamond surfaces; interaction of molecules, low energy ions, electrons, photons and plasmas with diamond surfaces; electron emission from diamond surfaces; nucleation and growth of diamond film; and nano-crystalline diamond films.
 The applied research is associated with the development of diamond film deposition processes onto steel and WC-Co substrates.
-We have published more than ~300 research papers in referred scientific journals with a total of ~3000 citations.
-Below I described in general terms our main research activities and achievements.
+We have published more than ~300 original research papers in referred scientific journals, several book chapters and review papers with over 8000 citations.
+During the years we presented our studies in several international conferences as posters, and oral presentations (invited and keynote).
+Below I described in general terms some of our main research activities and achievements during the years.
+A more detailed description can be found in our list of publications.

-At the Chemistry Department I have established two unique laboratories which are: (1) a laboratory for deposition of diamond films; and (3) a surface science laboratory with two unique ultra high vacuum systems equipped with state of the art surface analytical methods.
+At the Chemistry Department I have established unique laboratories which are: (1) a laboratory for deposition of diamond films by chemical vapor deposition methods; (2)microscopy laboratory furnished with optical microscopes and AFM, and (3) a surface science laboratory with two unique ultra high vacuum systems equipped with state of the art surface analytical methods including mass spectrometry and electron spectroscopy methods.

 Chemical and physical properties of diamond surfaces